 No, the waiver can be used only for Fall or Spring Semesters.

-- Can I use the waiver for distance education, or at a university branch campus, or other site?
+- Can I use the waiver for distance education, or at a university branch campus, or another site?

 Yes, the waiver can be applied to all Arizona university classes as long as your total semester enrollment is 6 or more credit hours.